 3.3.5.
-Statistical Analysis of $\alpha$ -Amylase Inhibition Assay

-The IC50 values of compounds 8a-j were measured in triplicate and statistically examined to assess their $\alpha$ -amylase inhibitory action.
-To determine the overall significance of the differences between the compounds, a one-way ANOVA test was conducted.
-For pairwise comparisons, Tukey's HSD post hoc test was then used.
-The ANOVA results confirmed that the compounds' inhibitory effects differed significantly, with a very significant variation among the investigated substances (F = 66663.47, p = 6.89 x 10-47).
+Statistical Analysis of $\alpha$ -Amylase Inhibition Assay test was then used.
+The ANOVA results confirmed that the compounds' inhibitory effects differed significantly, with a very significant variation among the investigated substances (F = 66663.47, $p = 6.89 \times 10^{-47}$ ).
 Significant differences across several compound pairs were also found using Tukey's multiple comparison test, suggesting that some derivatives had significantly stronger or lower $\alpha$ -amylase inhibition than others.
 These variations are evident in the box plot representation of IC50 values (Figure 2), where compounds 8g, 8i, and 8e exhibit the lowest IC50 values and, consequently, the maximum inhibitory activity.
 Compound 8c, on the other hand, showed the highest IC50 value, suggesting a weaker inhibition.
 The promise of these compounds as $\alpha$ -amylase inhibitors is further supported by the fact that the reference medication Acarbose showed inhibition comparable to several developed derivatives.
 These results emphasize that substituent alterations have a considerable impact on inhibitory potency and highlight the structure-activity correlations (SAR) among the produced compounds.
 In summary, the SAR analysis elucidates the importance of specific structural features, particularly aromatic substituents, in enhancing $\alpha$ -amylase inhibitory activity, thereby guiding the design of more potent inhibitors for therapeutic applications.